dsekz/twitter-x-xp-forwarded-for-header/README.md

 # Twitter X-Xp-Forwarded-For Header Reverse Engineering & Generator
 A few days ago, Twitter quietly added a new header: "X-Xp-Forwarded-For".

-As soon as I noticed it, I started digging in, turns out it's being generated inside a WASM module.
+As soon as I noticed it, I started digging in, turns out it's being generated inside a WASM.
 I poked around the WASM and some of the JS, and saw it was pulling in some basic fingerprint data and grabbing stuff from cookies.

 Hold up... did Twitter just build their own anti-bot system?